cmrowles89/intro-components-with-signup-from-master/README.md

 # Frontend Mentor - Intro to Components with sign-up from Master & Testimonials grid section solution

 This is a solution to the [Introduction to Components](https://www.frontendmentor.io/challenges/intro-component-with-signup-form-5cf91bd49edda32581d28fd1)
 [Testimonials grid section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/testimonials-grid-section-Nnw6J7Un7).
 These challenges were combined to introduce using react routing to re-direct from the login page after validation to a new page that renders a mosiac of cards.
+Once the login page is validated the user input for each field is saved to local storage.
 Each card uses fetch to pull from the Dog CEO API and render a random breed and image of dogs.

 ## Table of contents